ldirer/ldirer.github.io/_posts/2018-02-19-deploy_app_docker.md

 # Adding a database

 A web app usually requires a database.
-I feel it's actually easier to setup your database using docker than to install it on your machine (beit postgres, mongo or whatever you pick).
+Here we go:

     docker run --rm --name db -p 5432:5432 postgres:10.2